 Some students think they don't like math because they don't understand it.
 All they really need is a little help.
 I believe every student can be successful!

-Being an elementary school teacher affords me the opportunity to teach many subjects.
+My hope is help those who feel that they "can't do science" because "it's not their thing."
+I don't believe it's not your thing; you just haven't been helped by me!
 The best thing about science is...it is a methodical study of nature that forms a hypothesis, prediction and explanation.
 Children love it because it is "hands-on" and fun!

 I teach every aspect of English and (ESL): listening skills, reading, writing, grammar, vocabulary and proofreading.